 Update for FFY 2013: The focus of adoption case record reviews has been on assuring that children who are available for adoption are placed into permanent homes.
 Regions have been working on corrective action plans developed in PIP Quarter 2 to assure that children are adopted within 24 months, and the Department has established a goal of having 50% of children adopted within 24 months by the end of 2015.

-Plans for FFY 2014: Supervisory and manager reviews of adoptions records will continue at the regional level, and the CQI unit will also review adoptions records to identify barriers to achieving permanency and support the regions in overcoming those barriers.
+Supervisory and manager reviews of adoption records will continue at the regional level, and the CQI unit will also review adoption records to identify barriers to achieving permanency and support the regions in overcoming those barriers.